dynamsoft-docs/batch-barcode-scanner-docs/app/guide/first-scan.md

    * Save to local folder
    * Save to OneDrive
    * Share to third-party apps

+   It saves the whole image and a CSV of barcode results.

 > [!NOTE]
 > The export feature requires login.